SaxionMechatronics/smartnav-dataset/docs/deployment.md

 ros2 bag record /odometry -o data/vins_odom
 ```

 Now we should also get the ground-truth for this sequence.
 The ground-truth for each sequence of the SMARTNav dataset is available on the [web page](https://saxionmechatronics.github.io/smartnav-dataset/) and is in a zip format.
-Put the data in our dev-container's workspace in `slam-tutorial-practical/slam_deployment/data`.
+Put the data in our dev-container's workspace in `slam-tutorial-practical/slam_deployment/data` and extract the zipped bzag file.

 Now, let's use EVO to convert and plot our data.
 First navigate to the folder containing the bags and convert the VINS output bag and ground-truth bag into a text file: